crowelian/flutter-business-card/README.md

 # flutter-business-card
-Trying out flutter
+E-Business card, with shared preferences saving and setting page.

 ## Description
 A simple electronic business card, sort of...
+Learning the basic functionalities of Flutter.

 ## TODOS:
 - get the app data from JSON